List of songs banned by the BBC: History

 In certain cases, appeals to the BBC in favour of banning a song have failed or have only been partial.
-In 1972, Christian morality campaigner Mary Whitehouse failed in her campaign to stop the BBC playing Chuck Berry's "My Ding-a-Ling", and featuring Alice Cooper's "School's Out" on Top of the Pops.
+In 1972, Christian morality campaigner Mary Whitehouse failed in her campaign to stop the BBC from playing Chuck Berry's "My Ding-a-Ling", and featuring Alice Cooper's "School's Out" on Top of the Pops.
 In the case of Orchestral Manoeuvres in the Dark's 1980 anti-war song "Enola Gay", a ban was applied only to its airing on the BBC's children's programming, as some within the organisation perceived the word "gay" as a corrupting sexual influence.
 Occasionally, a ban has first been imposed by an individual DJ refusing to play a particular song; in January 1984, Radio 1's Mike Read refused to play Frankie Goes to Hollywood's "Relax" on his mid-morning show, declaring it "overtly obscene", a decision which the BBC then followed.

 In 1997, "Smack My Bitch Up" by the Prodigy was banned due to controversy regarding its lyrics, "change my pitch up, smack my bitch up", which prompted criticism from feminist groups.
 At the time, the BBC was attempting to shed its old-fashioned image and embrace dance culture, but at the same time they were concerned about broadcasting a song that was believed by some to be about physically assaulting women.
 In the end, the corporation decided to restrict the song's airplay to a minimum and generally used an instrumental remix version whenever they did play it.

+The Broadcasting Standards Council has also made rulings about whether songs played by the BBC were offensive or indecent.
+In 1992, they ruled that the song "Ebeneezer Goode" by the Shamen should not have been broadcast by the programme Top of the Pops because it encouraged drug use.
+In 1994, they upheld another complaint against Radio One for playing the Radiohead song "Creep", which includes the word "fuck", during the daytime.

 Since the early 2000s, the BBC has claimed that it no longer bans any records.
 However, cases of direct or indirect censorship have occurred; according to a BBC spokesperson, no official ban was imposed in the case of Linda McCartney's posthumous "The Light Comes from Within", despite her widower Paul McCartney running advertisements in the national press criticising a supposed ban.
 While the bans on some songs have been lifted, other songs have never been officially cleared for airing on BBC radio, and their status is uncertain – in some cases, records which had been banned have since been played on BBC radio without any official announcement that the ban has ended, such as the Beatles' "A Day in the Life".
 BBC Radio 1 banned the full version of the Pogues' "Fairytale of New York" in 2007, replacing it with an edited version; however, the ban was quickly lifted due to public outcry.